herki18/AngleSharp/src/AngleSharp.LayoutEngine/Documentation/LayoutEngine/Modules/Style System/Reference/StyleComputationEngine.md

 // Input: HTML document and engine
 // Output: Rendering commands with styles applied

-void RenderDocument(IDocument document, StyleComputationEngine engine) {
+void RenderDocument(IDocument document, StyleEngine engine) {
     // Process all elements in the document foreach (var element in document.QuerySelectorAll("*"))